 - Depression.
 You may experience depression sometime during the course of your illness.

 - Apathy.
 You may have loss of motivation.

-Lewy body dementia is characterized by the abnormal buildup of proteins into masses known as Lewy bodies.
+Lewy body dementia is characterized by the abnormal buildup of proteins into deposits known as Lewy bodies.
 This protein is also associated with Parkinson's disease.
-People who have Lewy bodies in their brains also have the plaques and tangles associated with Alzheimer's disease.
+People who have Lewy bodies in their brains often have the plaques and tangles associated with Alzheimer's disease.